Non-Euclidean Monotone Operator Theory and Applications: Introduction

-The theory of dissipative and accretive operators on Banach spaces largely parallels the theory of monotone operators on Hilbert spaces~\cite{KD:85}.
-Despite these parallels, this theory has found far fewer direct applications to data science and machine learning; instead it is mainly applied for iterative solving integral equations and PDEs in $L_p$ spaces for $p \neq 2$ (see the book~\cite{CC:09} for iterative methods).
-Moreover, many works in Banach spaces focus on spaces that have a uniformly smooth or uniformly convex structure, which finite-dimensional $\ell_1$ and $\ell_\infty$ spaces do not possess.
-In a similar vein, methods based on Bregman divergences utilize smoothness and strict convexity of the distance-generating functions~\cite{HHB-JMB-PLC:03}.
-Connections between logarithmic norms and dissipative and accretive operators may be found in~\cite{GS:86,GS:06}.
+The theory of dissipative and accretive operators on Banach spaces largely parallels the theory of monotone operators on Hilbert spaces~\citep{KD:85}.
+Despite these parallels, this theory has found far fewer direct applications to machine learning and data science; instead it is mainly applied for iterative solving integral equations and PDEs in $L_p$ spaces for $p \neq 2$ (see the book,~\citealt{CC:09}, for iterative methods).
+Moreover, many works in Banach spaces focus on spaces that have a uniformly smooth or uniformly convex structure, which finite-dimensional $\ell_{1}$ and $\ell_{\infty}$ spaces do not possess.
+In a similar vein, methods based on Bregman divergences utilize smoothness and strict convexity of the distance-generating convex functions~\citep{HHB-JMB-PLC:03}.
+Connections between logarithmic norms and dissipative and accretive operators may be found in~\citep{GS:86,GS:06}.

-A concept similar to a monotone operator in a Hilbert space is that of a contracting vector field in dynamical systems theory~\cite{WL-JJES:98}.
-A vector field $\map{\OF}{\real^n}{\real^n}$ is said to be strongly infinitesimally contracting if all trajectories converge to one another exponentially fast w.r.t.\ some metric.
-If the metric is the standard Euclidean distance, a vector field $\OF$ is strongly infinitesimally contracting if and only if the negative vector field $-\OF$ is strongly monotone when thought of as on operator on $\real^n$.
+A concept similar to a monotone operator in a Hilbert space is that of a contracting vector field in dynamical systems theory~\citep{WL-JJES:98}.
+If the metric with respect to which the vector field is contracting is the standard Euclidean distance, the vector field, $\OF$, is strongly infinitesimally contracting if and only if the negative vector field $-\OF$ is strongly monotone when thought of as on operator on $\real^{n}$.
 However, vector fields need not be contracting with respect to a Euclidean distance.
-Indeed, a vector field may be contracting w.r.t.\ a non-Euclidean norm but not a Euclidean one~\cite{ZA-EDS:14,ZA-EDS:14b}.
+Indeed, a vector field may be contracting w.r.t.\ a non-Euclidean norm but not a Euclidean one~\citep{ZA-EDS:14b}.
 Due to the connection between monotone operators and contracting vector fields, it is of interest to explore the properties of operators that may be thought of as monotone w.r.t.\ a non-Euclidean norm.
-In this spirit, preliminary connections between contracting vector fields and monotone operators were made in~\cite{FB-PCV-AD-SJ:21e}.
+In this spirit, preliminary connections between contracting vector fields and monotone operators were made in~\citep{FB-PCV-AD-SJ:21e}.